GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/index.md

 ## Overview
 Thank you for your interest in the Gluu Server!
 This document will provide instructions for preparing a VM for a standard Gluu Server deployment.
 Once the server is ready, move on to the [installation instructions](../installation-guide/install.md).

-Good luck with your deployment, and welcome to the community!
+Good luck and welcome to the community!

 ## System Requirements